 Keep Your Pets Away From Your Pot

 If you or you know anyone who uses marijuana, you have to store it in a safe place where pets can't get to it.
-There's a new study out of Colorado that shows a four-fold increase in pet cannabis-related medical cases and much of that is a simply pet getting into their owners' stash.
+There's a study out of Colorado that shows a four-fold increase in pet cannabis-related medical cases and much of that is a simply pet getting into their owners' stash.
 Answer.com (a web site that allows people to chat online with experts) says that the number of questions it has received related to marijuana and pets has gone up by 65-percent.
-In California alone, the questions from January through July of this year increased by 73-percent.
 In reviewing their calls, Ask.com said most of the requests for information asked about what to do if a dog or cat had consumed marijuana, with most of those cases involving dogs.
 There's a chemical naturally in marijuana called THC (it's what gives users the high) that is toxic to pets.
 Veterinary experts say that cannabis can damage the neurological system in pets and can sometimes be fatal.
 They fear they are just seeing the start of the problems.
 But not all of these pet overdose cases are accidental ingestion.
 They're starting to see an increase in cannabis intoxications due to pet parents using 'low THC' cannabinoid or CBD products.
 The market is booming for so-called "pot for pets" products, many made from hemp, because it contains only minute traces of THC and purportedly can treat certain pet ailments.
 These products boast of the benefits of CBD (cannabidiol), a cannabis compound that doesn't include any of the intoxicating qualities.
 There's big difference and if you're not familiar with cannabis and all of it's components, have a talk with your vet before giving any pot pet products to your fur babies.
 Finally, experts warn about the poop of humans who eat cannabis foods and deserts, because dogs have been known to eat human poop.
 Just so you know, consumed cannabis is not metabolized in humans as it passes through the digestive system and is expelled in the feces.
 If a dog eats that poop, it's the same as them ingesting it.
 Also, many of the marijuana desserts and sweets are made using xylitol and artificial sweeter which is extremely toxic to dogs.

 You Can Get Pneumonia from Guinea Pigs

-There's a new discovery that's just hit the world of guinea pig lovers.
+There's a discovery that can affect the world of guinea pig lovers.
 Dutch researchers say the cute furry rodents may carry germs tied to a very serious type of pneumonia.
 It's caused by the same bacteria the causes pink eye in guinea pigs and three people in the Netherlands have wound up hospitalized for pneumonia after contact with guinea pigs.
 Two of the three patients had to be put on a ventilator in intensive care units, or ICUs, although all three survived following treatment with antibiotics.
 Experts say it was not previously known that the bacteria could infect humans.
 Not all guinea pigs carry this bacterium, but many likely do.
 An earlier study found the bacteria's DNA in 59 out of 123 guinea pigs with eye disease and pink eye.
 Whether your guinea pig has pink eye or not, it's very important that you practice good personal and pet hygiene and wash your hands every time after handling the pet just in case your guinea has that bacteria.
 And never let anyone who is immune compromised or very young children handle guineas with eye infections.

 Missing Cat Is Reunited With Family After 10 Years